foundersandcoders/mc-request-module-workshop/README.md

 The second, commented-out test will check your function works with https requests (bonus round, see below...).
 Uncomment it when you're ready to test in the bonus round!

 ### Bonus round
-You can alter your myRequest function to check which protocol the url is using (http or https) and make the suitable request.
-You will need to require in the `https` Node core module.
+You can alter your `myRequest` function to check which protocol the url is using (http or https) and use the appropriate Node core module.
+You will need to require in `https`.
 You can test this by uncommenting the second test in `app.test.js`.